(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - What’s your exit strategy if the property doesn’t work out?

-If you decide buying rental property in a college town is right for you, you can line up financing and start your search.
+If you decide buying rental property in a college area is right for you, you can line up financing and start your search.

-- If the property was previously or is currently rented out, check for a rental certificate and ask the seller for income, expense, and lease information
+- If the property was previously or is currently rented out, check for a rental certificate and ask the property owners for rental income, expense, and lease information (including lease agreements, average rent, security deposits, tenant turnover, etc.).

-As with any investment, it’s smart to do your research before buying a rental property.
+As with any investment, it’s smart to do your research before buying a property for rental income.

 - Additional Reading: